Gizra/Gizra-Way-Book/WIP -cold_outreach.md

 #Cold Outreach
 Reaching out by email to someone you don't know and does not know you can sometimes be disheartening.
-However, there are ways to increase the chances of getting a response and that is by finding the right person to contact, finding their contact information and engaging them with effective emails.
+However, there are ways to increase the chances of getting a response and that is by finding the right person to contact, finding their contact information, and engaging them with effective emails.

 ## The right person
 ### Roles in Buying Decision

 There are few types of personas in the selling process.
 Identified through lead qualification.

 **Influencer** - Works directly with the decision makers (above or below or outside the organization) and their opinion is respected.
 Their influence tends to be informal but powerful.

 **Decision Maker** - The person who has the power to decide on the deal.
-They may not be the person who sign it (Approver) but does have the formal responsibility on the budget level.
+They may not be the person who signs off on it (Approver) but does have the formal responsibility on the budget level.

 **Champion** - Someone who is willing to actively fight for Gizra.
 It can be a 'Decision Maker' or an active Influencer.

 **Blocker/Gatekeeper** - The person who keeps away time wasters from the people above.
-The person who answers the phone, the boss's assistant.
+The person who answers the phone - the boss's assistant.

 ### Engaging each role
-**Influencer** - Key Influencers are  important for the success.
-Try and get the key Influencers to actively support and convert him to Champion.
-The first contact can be done with him/her.
-Keep engaging with him during the sales process and when managing the account.
-Try to find more than one to support the process.
+**Influencer** - Key Influencers are important for success.
+Try and get the key Influencers to actively support and convert them into a Champion.
+The first contact with an organization can be done with them.
+Keep engaging with this person through out  the sales process and when managing the account.
+Try to find more than one person to support the process.

 **Decision Maker** - Best if we can  get the Decision Maker to actively drive the project and to commit to Gizra.
-If the Decision Maker and the Approver is the same person that make the process easier and quicker.
+If the Decision Maker and the Approver is the same person that makes the process easier and quicker.

 **Champion** - Try and build a "champion" from an influencer and someone who understands the buying process.
-It can be someone we know (that worked with us in the past) use him as an active influencer from the get-go.
+It can be someone you know (worked with us in the past) and use them as an active influencer from the get-go.

-**Blocker/Gatekeeper** - Be nice to them and try to get information on who is the decision maker and how to reach her/him.
+**Blocker/Gatekeeper** - Be nice to them and try to get information on who is the decision maker is how they can be reached.
 Do not spend time on technical information.

 ### Qualification - Techniques for finding right person.

 **Company website**
-Check the About section of the company website.
+Check the 'About' section of the company website.
 Often there are sections such as: Team, Management, Staff.
-Try to locate the right person on of the lists.
+Try to locate the right person on the lists.
-The right person to contact can be: CEO, CTO, CDO (chief digital officer) ,CMO (Chief marketing Officer), VP marketing etc.
+The right person to contact can be: CEO, CTO, CDO (Chief Digital Officer) ,CMO (Chief Marketing Officer), VP marketing etc.

-Note: when it comes to large public organizations (such as HigerEd,gov,etc), it is worth a while to look for the purchasing department page on site in order  to learn more about the purchasing process
+Note: When it comes to large public organizations, such as in HigerEd and Governments, it is worth taking the time to look for the purchasing department page on site - it can help understand the purchasing process.

-**Linkedin** In the website does not include that information, Linkedin can has it.
-Find the company page in linkedin and click on the number of people that work there in order to view a list.
+**LinkedIn** If the website does not include this information, LinkedIn is a good next step.
+Find the Company page in LinkedIn and click on the number of people that work there in order to view a list.
 The list can be very long, so it is a good idea to use the filters (filter by location, current company and Industry).
 Also try to search for the company name + CEO, CTO or Marketing.

-**Phone** Speak with few people and try to figure out who is the decision marker.
+**Phone** Make a few calls to the organization and try to figure out who is the decision marker.
 Does the IS dept is the owner of the website or marketing?
 If so - who in those dept. What if we want to offer internal platform for teacher - who should we contact?

 **Just ask ** At small firms it might be good idea to shoot an email or a phone call asking
 > “Hi, I just wanted to know if you were responsible for the company website/ Digital Projects/ Web present/ CMS / Development team.